optics-dev/Monocle/README.md

 Law defines Iso, Lens, Prism, Setter and Traversal laws using [scalacheck](http://www.scalacheck.org/).

+Macro defines a macro to reduce Lens creation boiler plate.

 Generic is an experiment to provide highly generalised Lens and Iso using HList from [shapeless](https://github.com/milessabin/shapeless).
 Generic focus is on neat abstraction but that may come at additional runtime or compile time cost.